Nan0uche/weather-extension/README.md

 4. Enjoy your extension that will give you the weather!

-5. Always check what you download (I've hidden some clues).
+5. Always check what you download.

 ## Technology Used